Recent Posts

 Who can be your health care agent?

 Picking a health care agent is important.
-Your health care agent's role is to work with your medial team and act on the wishes you outlined in your advance directive.
+Your health care agent's role is to work with your medical team and act on the wishes you outlined in your advance directive.

 Your health care agent can be anyone, and this choice is not limited to your family members.
-Also, your health care agent does not need live near you.
-We connect with people across the country over the telephone or using videoconference technology every day.
+Also, your health care agent does not need to live near you.
+Health care organizations connect with people across the country over the telephone or using videoconference technology every day.
 The most important part is to select a health care agent who you trust to follow your outlined wishes.

 Since the start of the pandemic, the number of young, healthy adults interested in completing the necessary paperwork for an advance directive has increased.
-Each day that passes during the pandemic, the circles affected by the virus have gotten smaller.
 Most people know someone who contracted the virus, and many people know others who were hospitalized or died from the virus.

 Each advance directive document must be signed by two witnesses.
-While this may be more complicated during the pandemic, there are creative ways to legally secure the necessary witness signatures.
+There are multiple ways to legally secure the necessary witness signatures.

 Starting a conversation about advance health care planning can be challenging.
 Yet you may find that your loved ones are more open to the conversation now than they were a year ago.
 You can free your loved ones of any feelings of guilt or eliminate any confusion during an emergency by having these conversations and your advance directive in place.